BabylonJS/Documentation/content/features/featuresDeepDive/scene/optimize_your_scene.md

 On every pointer move, the scene is browsing the list of meshes to see if a mesh under the pointer may need to have an associated action / event raised.
 To avoid this process, you can set `scene.skipPointerMovePicking = true`.

-Please note that by doing it, you will have no event over any mesh when the pointer will move (And `scene.meshUnderPointer` will not be updated even if `scene.constantlyUpdateMeshUnderPointer === true`.
+Please note that by doing it, you will have no event over any mesh when the pointer will move (and `scene.meshUnderPointer` will not be updated even if `scene.constantlyUpdateMeshUnderPointer === true`).

 ## Reducing draw calls
 As soon as you can please use [instances](/features/featuresDeepDive/mesh/copies/instances) as they are drawn with one single draw call.